stackvana/microcule/ReadMe.md

 Only require the functionality you need.

-`microcule` [itself](https://github.com/Stackvana/microcule/blob/compiled-langs/index.js) is actually just a collection of HTTP middleware [Plugins](#plugins) presented as a CLI tool.
+`microcule` [itself](https://github.com/Stackvana/microcule/blob/index.js) is actually just a collection of HTTP middleware [Plugins](#plugins) presented as a CLI tool.
 This is essential, as all it's features and functionality are de-coupled with an industry standard API.
 You are encouraged to use the `microcule` binary shipped with this project, or use microcule plugins programmatically in your existing application.

 ### Universal

  - Supports Serverless functions in 20 programming languages! ( and counting )
- - Supports Serverless with standard Unix or Linux tools ( like `ls` or `echo` )
+ - Supports Serverless with standard Unix or Linux tools ( like `ls`, `echo`, or `tail -f` )
  - Full support for mapping HTTP -> STDIO streams
  - Unix first.
-No custom APIs or bufferred contextes
+No custom APIs or buffered context

 ### Intelligent HTTP Request Parsing